-- 1.7 The 2003 Act further requires that the Licensing Authority publishes a 'Statement of Licensing Policy' that sets out the policies the Licensing Authority will generally seek to appropriately and proportionately apply in order to positively promote the licensing objectives when making decisions on applications submitted under the Act. - 1.8 This 'Statement of Licensing Policy' has been prepared in accordance with the provisions of the 2003 Act, as amended, and having regard to the revised Guidance issued under Section 182 of the Act, (as amended). - 1.9 This Policy Statement took effect on 2022 and will remain in force for a period of not more than 5 years.
-It will be subject to review and a further consultation process prior to readoption in 2027.
-In the interim, changes to legislation or guidance may make it necessary to further review and amend this policy. - 1.10 When making, publishing and applying its policy, the Licensing Authority must have regard to the Secretary of State's Guidance, as amended.
-The Licensing Authority may depart from its Licensing Policy if the individual circumstances of any application or case merit such a decision in the interests of the promotion of the Licensing Objectives, and if this situation arises the Licensing Authority will give its full reasons for having done so.
+- 1.7 The 2003 Act further requires that the Licensing Authority publishes a 'Statement of Licensing Policy' that sets out the policies the Licensing Authority will generally seek to appropriately and proportionately apply in order to positively promote the licensing objectives when making decisions on applications submitted under the Act. - 1.8 This 'Statement of Licensing Policy' has been prepared in accordance with the provisions of the 2003 Act, as amended, and having regard to the revised Guidance issued by the Secretary of State under Section 182 of the 2003 Act.. - 1.9 This Policy Statement took effect on 1 October 2022 and will remain in force for a period of not more than 5 years.
+It will be subject to review and a further consultation process prior to re-adoption in 30 September 2027.
+In the interim, changes to legislation or guidance may make it necessary to further review and amend this policy. - 1.10 When making, publishing and applying its policy, the Licensing Authority must have regard to the Secretary of State's Guidance issued under Section 182 of the 2003 Act.
+The Licensing Authority will generally adhere to this Policy when determining applications for authorisations.
+The Licensing Authority may depart from its Licensing Policy if the individual circumstances of any application or case merit such a decision in the interests of the promotion of the Licensing Objectives and, where this situation arises, the Licensing Authority will give its full reasons for having done so.